Symplectic singularities arising from algebras of symmetric tensors: Preliminaries

 The definition depends on a choice of the group $\Gamma$ and if $\Cl(X)$ is free, then we will take $\Gamma$ such that $\Gamma\rightarrow \Cl(X)$ is an isomorphism and simply write $\Cox(X)$ for it.
 This is the case, for instance, if $X$ is smooth and $H^1(X,\sO_X)=0$.
 We refer the reader to \cite{ArzhantsevDerenthalHausenLaface2015} or \cite[\S\,2]{HausenSues2010} for more details about Cox rings in the general case.

 Recall that a $\bQ$-factorial normal projective variety is called a \emph{Mori dream space} if its Cox ring is finitely generated \cite{HuKeel2000}.
 According to \cite[Corollary 1.3.2]{BirkarCasciniHaconMcKernan2010}, a $\bQ$-factorial normal projective variety of Fano type is a Mori dream space.
-Moreover, if $X$ is a Mori dream space and $D$ is a divisor on $X$, then there exists a Mori program for $D$; that is, a sequence of birational contractions
+Moreover, if $X$ is a Mori dream space and $D$ is a divisor on $X$, then there exists a minimal model program (MMP for short) for $D$; that is, a sequence of birational contractions

 with $D_i$ the strict transform of $D$ on $X_i$ such that \begin{itemize} \item the $X_i$'s are $\bQ$-factorial normal projective varieties, and

 \item the birational map $X_i\dashrightarrow X_{i+1}$ is either a $D_i$-negative divisorial contraction or a $D_i$-negative flip, and